 T-Mobile is one of the most well-known mobile phone companies in the world, and their services are often highly praised for its great quality as well as affordability.
 Among the many conveniences, they offer their customers, call forwarding is one of the best, enabling their users to forward calls as needed.
 To make things simple with T-Mobile call forwarding, a variety of codes can be utilized for fast, efficient access.

 Self-Service Short Codes

-Mobile users, with monthly and prepaid T-Mobile accounts, can use self-service short codes to activate plan features such as call forwarding.
+Mobile users, with monthly and prepaid T-Mobile accounts, can use self-service shortcodes to activate plan features such as call forwarding.
 However, non-T-Mobile codes do not work with the Simple Choice Plan with No Credit Check.
-The process for using the self-service short codes is straightforward.
+The process for using self-service shortcodes is straightforward.
 First, locate the code from the following table.
 Then, dial the code on your mobile phone and hit the call button.

 |Short Code||What the Self-service Short Code Does|

 |**21*Phone Number#||Turn on unconditional call forwarding (CFU) to a number|

 |**61*Phone Number#||Turn on call forwarding if no reply (CF NRY) to a number|